mikeduglas/Trackbar/README.md

 ### Features
 - The control supports both horizontal and vertical orientations, each orientation supports top/left, center and bottom/right alignments.
 - Mouse wheel is supported.
+- keyboard is supported (arrow keys, home key, end key).
+- TAB control order is supported.
+- 2 types of step values are supported: a step and a small step.
+When SHIFT key is pressed, arrow keys and mouse wheel change the value by a small step.

 ### Demo app
 You can see how new TrackBar control works running demo\Trackbar_demo.exe.